Kingxukai/linux/Documentation/PCI/endpoint/pci-endpoint-cfs.rst

 ===================

 The pci_ep configfs has two directories at its root: controllers and functions.
-Every EPC device present in the system will have an entry in the *controllers* directory and every EPF driver present in the system will have an entry in the *functions* directory.
+Every EPC device present in the woke system will have an entry in the *controllers* directory and every EPF driver present in the woke system will have an entry in the woke *functions* directory.
 ::

 	/sys/kernel/config/pci_ep/